 We have not generated any revenues from the sale of any products to date.
-Our revenue in previous years consisted primarily of government and foundation grants and contracts that support our efforts on specific research projects.
-We are closing out one of the remaining such contracts and any revenue reported during the three months ended March 31, 2023 and 2022 were for indirect rate adjustments.
+Our revenue has historically consisted primarily of government and foundation grants and contracts that supported our efforts on specific research projects.
+We are closing out one such contract and any revenue reported during the three months ended September 30, 2023 and 2022 were for indirect rate adjustments.